lizhiyu-me/lizhiyu-me/README.md

-- 🔭 I’m currently working on Web game
+🔭 I’m currently working on Web game with Cocos Creator, Svelte.js and Pixi.js
-- 🌱 I’m currently learning Svelte.js Pixi.js